top of page

 Section 1: Board Composition

-The Board of Directors shall be composed of the members of the Executive Committee, the Public Policy Director, the State Committee members, and the Chairs of each Chartered Chapter and Caucus.
-In addition to the members of the Board, the following officers of partner organizations shall have full non-voting floor privileges at meetings: the immediate past President of YDMA or “President Emeritus,” President of College of Democrats of Massachusetts, and the Chair of the High School Democrats of Massachusetts.
+The Board of Directors shall be composed of the members of the Executive Committee, the Public Policy Director, the State Committee members, the directors of each region, and the chairs of each caucus.
 A quorum of the Board of Directors shall be a majority of the members duly sworn and chosen.

 Section 2: Empowerment of Board